mdeaves/robug-blog/content/posts/drivetrain-concept.md

 ## 3-bogie suspension

-Fortunately, people way smarter than have come up with a different approach.
+Fortunately, people way smarter than me have come up with a different approach.

 ![ExoMars rover with 3-bogie suspension on Martian terrain](/images/exomars-rover.jpg)